lucaswoj/mllama/README.md

 ## Features

-  *	**Ollama Protocol Compatibility**: Seamlessly integrates all clients supporting the Ollama protocol.
+  *	**Ollama Compatibility**: Seamlessly integrates all clients that support the Ollama protocol.
   *	**Powered by MLX**: Uses Apple’s MLX framework for cutting-edge performance on Apple Silicon.
-Prompt eval time is signficiantly faster than Ollama.
+Prompt evaluation time is signficiantly faster than on Ollama.

 ## Installation